 All concerns and issues are raised and commented upon within the City's submission shown in Attachment 1 to this report, with the broad strategies of Network City being listed within the details section of this report.
-It is therefore recommended that the Joint Commissioners;
+It is therefore recommended that the Joint Commissioners:

-- 1 ENDORSE the City of Joondalup's submission on the Western Australian Planning Commission's draft Network City: Community Planning Strategy for Perth and Peel as shown in attachment 1 to this Report; - ADVISES the Minister for Planning and Infrastructure that the overarching vision, values, objectives and themes of Network City are strongly supported, however several issues and concerns are raised within the City's submission with respect to the level of detail provided, including the spatial plan that forms an integral part of Network City.
+- 1 ENDORSE the City of Joondalup's submission on the Western Australian Planning Commission's draft Network City: Community Planning Strategy for Perth and Peel as shown in attachment 1 to Report CJ339-12/04; - ADVISE the Minister for Planning and Infrastructure that the overarching vision, values, objectives and themes of Network City are strongly supported, however several issues and concerns are raised within the City's submission with respect to the level of detail provided, including the spatial plan that forms an integral part of Network City.
 In this regard, the document fails to adequately outline the stakeholder relationships or the mapping of how objectives and actions will be implemented at a local government level.
 Many of the actions contained within the document will ultimately be implemented through local government in liaison with other key stakeholders, including the local community.
-Without sufficiently detailed relationship mapping, the implications to local government cannot be adequately determined; - ADVISES the Minister for Planning and Infrastructure that the City believes it should be empowered to implement the various actions of Network City as it considers appropriate, including further community involvement, in conjunction with the aspirations and views of its community and available resources. - 4 FORWARDS the City's submission to the Western Australian Planning Commission for its further consideration. - NOTES that significant financial and human resources will need to be secured from both the State government and Local Government for the successful implementation of Network City.
+Without sufficiently detailed relationship mapping, the implications to local government cannot be adequately determined; - ADVISE the Minister for Planning and Infrastructure that the City believes it should be empowered to implement the various actions of Network City as it considers appropriate, including further community involvement, in conjunction with the aspirations and views of its community and available resources; - 4 FORWARD the City's submission to the Western Australian Planning Commission for its further consideration.